josegonzalez/python-github-backup/README.rst

 Fine Tokens
 ~~~~~~~~~~~

-You can "generate new token" and choose the repository scope, either specific repos or all repos.
+You can "generate new token", choosing the repository scope by selecting specific repos or all repos.
 On Github this is under *Settings -> Developer Settings -> Personal access tokens -> Fine-grained Tokens*

 Customise the permissions for your use case, but for a personal account full backup you'll need to enable the following permissions:

 **User permissions**: Read access to followers, starring, and watching.

-**Repository permissions**: Read access to actions, code, commit statuses, environments, issues, merge queues, metadata, pages, pull requests, repository advisories, and repository hooks.
+**Repository permissions**: Read access to code, commit statuses, issues, metadata, pages, pull requests, and repository hooks.

 Prefer SSH
 ~~~~~~~~~~

-If cloning repos is enabled with ``--repositories``, ``--all-starred``, ``--wikis``, ``--gists``, ``--starred-gists`` using the ``-prefer-ssh`` argument will use ssh for cloning the git repos.
+If cloning repos is enabled with ``--repositories``, ``--all-starred``, ``--wikis``, ``--gists``, ``--starred-gists`` using the ``--prefer-ssh`` argument will use ssh for cloning the git repos, but all other connections will still use their own protocol, e.g. API requests for issues uses HTTPS.

 To clone with SSH, you'll need SSH authentication setup `as usual with Github <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`_, e.g. via SSH public and private keys.

-All other connections will still use their own protocol, e.g. API requests for issues uses HTTPS.

 Using the Keychain on Mac OSX